XOSplicer/basic_scheduler/README.md

 that executes multiple processes simultaneously using a round robin algorithm.

+Build with project by executing `make` in the main folder.
 Start the example program by executing `build/main`.
+Clean the projects `build` folder by running `make clean`.

 1. Requirement
 --------------